 Finding financial strength and security in a crowded insurance marketplace

-While many people purchase life insurance for the death benefit that it provides, there are other features that can make these flexible financial vehicles enticing, too.
-For instance, with permanent dividend paying whole life insurance policies, there is a cash value where the funds are allowed to grow on a tax-deferred basis.
+While many people purchase whole life insurance for the death benefit that it provides, there are other features that can make these flexible financial vehicles enticing, too.
+For instance, with permanent dividend paying whole life insurance policies, there is a cash value account where the funds are allowed to grow on a tax-deferred basis.

 This cash value accumulation, in turn, could be used as an additional retirement savings vehicle and/or source of liquidity for emergencies, higher-interest debt payoff, or even supplementing retirement income.

-It is important to know the pros and cons of whole life insurance policies because not all policies are the same, and neither are the insurance carriers that offer them.
+It is important to know the pros and cons of whole life insurance policies because not all policies are the same, and neither are the insurance companies that offer them.
 So, it is important to understand how different categories of insurers work, and why one may be more beneficial than another.